A Guide to Travel in Nepal- What to Take? Trip check list

 Flight Options

-Kathmandu to Pokhara flight is easier and just 25 minutes time. there are daily lots of flights going on.
-Similarly, you can take a flight from Jomsom to Pokhara also. for the Langtang trek, there are no flight options you can drive by local bus, or by private Jeep.
+Kathmandu to Pokhara flight is more accessible and just 25 minutes.
+There are lots of flights going on daily.
+Similarly, you can take a flight from Jomsom to Pokhara also.
+For the Langtang trek, there are no flight options.
+You can drive by local bus or by private Jeep.

 Flight delay/cancelation and changes in the itinerary:

-Sometimes if the weather gets bad the flight can get delayed and canceled.
+Sometimes, the flight can get delayed and canceled if the weather gets bad.
 It mostly happens for the Lukla and Jomsom sectors.
-Be aware that the flights are in the mountains are based on weather conditions.
-We always endeavor to make sure you reach your destination on time. and for any trekking adventure, we will re-arrange your ticket to the next available flight.
+Be aware that the flights in the mountains are based on weather conditions.
+We constantly endeavor to make sure you reach your destination on time.
+For any trekking adventure, we will re-arrange your ticket to the next available flight.

-In the case of delaying Lukla flights, the client is responsible to bear all additional expenses including food and accommodation costs.
-If you wish to make alternative arrangements such as a Helicopter flight to avoid flight delays, all additional costs would be your responsibility.
+In the case of delaying Lukla’s flights, the client is responsible for bearing all additional expenses, including food and accommodation costs.
+If you wish to make alternative arrangements, such as a Helicopter flight to avoid flight delays, all other expenses would be your responsibility.

-In your Nepal trip checklist in case of flight delays will try to accommodate you with the same hotel. if It is not available we will look for other hotels for your availability until we have a confirmed flight for you.
+In your Nepal trip checklist, we will try to accommodate you with the same hotel in case of flight delays.
+If It is unavailable, we will look for other hotels for your availability until we have a confirmed flight.
 We will adjust the itinerary to ensure you get as much time as possible in the mountains.
 This may mean reducing/removing the Kathmandu nights at the end of the trip.

 Hotel arrangements after a flight delay